-If you purchase Casper’s down pillow online, you’ll receive free shipping along with free returns, just in case you find you don’t love it.
-You’ll get a whopping 100 nights to test out your pillow, instead of the standard 30 days you’re probably familiar with when you purchase from a department store.
+If you purchase one of Casper’s pillow online, you’ll receive free shipping along with free returns, just in case you find you don’t love it.
+You’ll get a whopping 100 nights to test out either pillow, instead of the standard 30 days you’re probably familiar with when you purchase from a department store.
 If by the end of the trial you aren’t 100% satisfied, go ahead and reach out to customer service to get a refund.

-The pillow comes in a cool cylinder package that we’re actually setting aside to use as a little storage bin.
-One thing we didn’t love, though, was the pillow’s odor when we unboxed it.
+These pillows also come in a cool cylinder package that we’re actually setting aside to use as a little storage bin.
+One thing we didn’t love, though, was the down pillow’s odor when we unboxed it.
 It was honestly pretty earthy, similar to the way a natural or organic mattress smells.
 The odor wore off in a couple days, but we thought it was worth mentioning.

 There are currently two sizes available for the Casper Down Pillow; king and standard.
 They’re both more expensive than Casper’s original pillow, and they’re on the pricier side compared to the other pillows we’ve tested here at The Slumber Yard.
 But that’s not a huge shock, considering the ethically sourced down material is real high quality.
 You can visit Casper.com to see the current pricing details.

 You can get a standard size for about $125 and the king size for $165.
 Again, it is a little pricier than other pillows—but it’s not without reason.
 Accordingly, if you’re a price conscious buyer, try looking at the Nolah AirFiber pillow which is manufactured with a down-alternative that’s still really comfortable, but more affordable by about $50.

 If you’re a fan of down material, you’re probably looking for something soft, fluffy, and light.
 But sometimes, you can end up with a pillow that feels almost hollow.
 We think the Casper Down Pillow delivers a quality and luxury feel.
 It feels really airy and light, yet supportive.